KenanBouvier/GatheringPositivity/README.md

 ### Template use

 This can be used as a template for similar twitter api focused projects (can be further built upon for multiple social media services).
-Fill in /config files with relevant keys and credentials.
+Fill in /config files with relevant keys and credentials and it should be all be good to go.